Demystifying Network Foundation Models: Benchmarking

 \textbf{Geometric properties predict environmental responses.} Embedding geometry analysis systematically exposes how different architectures respond to dataset variations.
-The observation that most models produce higher cosine similarity (more collapsed representations) on exogenous datasets --- with ET-BERT uniquely showing the opposite pattern --- provides predictive insight into how these models might generalize to deployment environments with different traffic distributions.
+The observation that most models produce higher cosine similarity (more collapsed representations) on real-world datsets --- with ET-BERT uniquely showing the opposite pattern --- provides predictive insight into how these models might generalize to deployment environments with different traffic distributions.

-\textbf{Anisotropy directly impacts performance.} While anisotropy provides a measure of embedding distribution, it does not directly capture how this geometry affects downstream performance~\cite{dingIsotropyCalibrationTransformer2022}.
-Therefore, we complement our anisotropy analysis with a practical measure: isotropification gain.
+\textbf{Anisotropy directly impacts performance.} While anisotropy is a measure that quantifies embedding quality, it does not directly capture how this geometry affects downstream performance~\cite{dingIsotropyCalibrationTransformer2022}.
+Therefore, we complement our anisotropy analysis by considering an additional metric: isotropification gain.
 This metric quantifies the potential performance improvement when correcting for suboptimal embedding distributions.
 We apply a deterministic decorrelation transformation~\cite{huangWhiteningBERTEasyUnsupervised2021} to the frozen raw representations and retrain only a linear classifier for the downstream task.
 We define the isotropification gain as $\Delta F_1 = F_1^\text{decorrelated} - F_1^\text{raw}$.
-We also explore additional popular techniques, such as batch normalization and whitening, in \autoref{sec:decorrelation}.
+Additional popular techniques, such as batch normalization and whitening, are discussed in \autoref{sec:decorrelation}.

-To validate that geometric properties directly affect model utility, we identified NetMamba as an ideal candidate for isotropification based on its high anisotropy. \autoref{tab:decorrelation} shows the resulting $F_1$ score improvements (+0.03 to +0.35) after applying decorrelation transformations.
-This confirms that anisotropy is not merely a descriptive metric but can predict potential performance gains from representation enhancement techniques for foundational models in networking domain.
+To validate that embedding geometry directly affects model utility, we identified NetMamba as an ideal candidate for isotropification based on its high anisotropy. \autoref{tab:decorrelation} shows the resulting $F_1$ score improvements (+0.03 to +0.35) after applying decorrelation transformations.
+Note that this improvement is calculated for a simplified classification head (linear classifier), and results for more complicated models can vary.
+However, these results suggest that anisotropy is not merely a descriptive metric but can predict potential performance gains that derive from applying representation enhancement techniques to NFMs.